CheesyPudding/Jasper-Test-Docs/docs/index-test.md

 Note: you can filter for a specific member

 ## Team member not receiving an invite email
-There are several possible reasons why your team member is not recieving an invitation email.
+There are several possible reasons why your team member might not be recieving an invitation email.

 **Check SPAM**
 * Always check your SPAM first.